AI & Automation Services

 Six factors drive the majority of cost variation in UK bespoke software projects.
 Understanding them helps you evaluate quotes accurately and have more productive conversations with development agencies.

-| Project Type | Typical Cost | Timeline | Includes |
+| Project type | Typical cost | Timeline | Includes |

 |---|---|---|---|

-| MVP / Proof of Concept | £12,000 to £25,000 | 6 to 10 weeks | 3-5 core features, basic admin, deployment |
+| MVP / Proof of Concept | £12,000 to £25,000 | 6 to 10 weeks | 3 to 5 core features, basic admin, deployment |

 | Custom web application | £25,000 to £60,000 | 10 to 20 weeks | Full feature set, user management, integrations |